t-mart/wap/README.rst

 Features
 --------

-- Builds retail or classic WoW addons (or both!)
+- Packages retail or classic WoW addons (or both!)
 - Uploads your addons to CurseForge
-- Installs your addons to your Addons folder for fast development feedback
+- Automatically installs your addons to your AddOns folder when a file changes in your project
 - Generates valid TOC files automagically
 - Sets up new addon projects quickly, ready to go with one command
 - Consolidates all configuration in one easy-to-edit file